jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 If the domain is neither matched by a valid DKIM signature nor the header field is covered by the "h=" tag, the Mailbox Provider SHALL NOT send a report message.

 ## Multiple CFBL-Address Header Fields
-A Message can only have exactly one CFBL-Address header field.
-All further occurrences of the CFBL-Address header field MUST be ignored after the first valid occurrence.
+A Message can contain multiple CFBL-Address header fields.
+These multiple header fields MUST be treated as a list of receive report addresses so that each address can receive a report.

 ## CFBL-Feedback-ID Header Field {#cfbl-feedback-id-header-field}
 The Message Originator MAY include a CFBL-Feedback-ID header field in its messages out of various reasons, e.g. their feedback loop processing system can't do anything with the Message-ID header field.